JodyLS27/github-actions/README.md

 # Info
-This repo is used to house any GitHub Actions that can be used across multiple repositories in the `Hyper Active Forge` Organization.
+This repo is used to house any GitHub Actions that can be used across multiple repositories within a personal repo.

 > _When using these in a GitHub action, you should not write a GH-Action from scratch unless its specific to the project you need, otherwise it should be placed here in this project._